Retro64XYZ/retro64xyz.github.io/_posts/2017-11-14-holiday-security.md

 2. Identify a method to stay out of trouble spots during the holiday.

-3. Identify three ways to make the most of your money this season.
+3. Identify a way to make the most of your money this season.

 4. Identify what a skimmer is.